NLDAS Vegetation Parameters

 Static/Un-Merged/Mapped Vegetation Parameters

 --These tables feature static UMD vegetation parameter values.
 They are based on several vegetation datasets and have been derived using steps 1-5 of the process described above.
-I.E. the parameter values have not been merged and so still exist as separate mapped secondary scheme values.
+The parameter values have not been merged and so still exist as separate mapped secondary scheme values.

 --These tables feature the mapping fractions that were used to map the IGBP, SiB, SiB2, BATS, Mosaic, and NCAR LSM vegetation classes to the UMD vegetation classes.